Bringing the Old Quay back into use

 Project goals:

-• Preserve history: The Old Harbour holds a significant place in Newlyn’s fishing and maritime tradition.
-Bringing the Old Habour back into use will safeguard this heritage for future generations.
+• Preserve history: The original harbour holds a significant place in Newlyn’s fishing and maritime tradition.
+More often referred to locally as the Old Quay, bringing it back into use will safeguard it’s heritage for future generations.

-• Revitalize the community: A working Old Harbour could boost tourism, commerce, and the overall economic well-being of Newlyn.
+• Revitalise the community: A working old harbour could boost tourism, commerce, and the overall economic well-being of Newlyn.

 • Celebrate culture: A restored harbour can serve as a vibrant hub for cultural and creative events, traditional working boat festivals, and educational programs, promoting Newlyn’s rich maritime identity.